 |Up to 65K

 |3 years Limited Warranty

 The only things that trouble me are its sequential write speed, QLC NAND, and 3 Years Warranty period.
 Everything else is just fine.
 2 Million Hours of MTBF and SLC Cache technology are more than enough for any normal user.
 Also, the random read speed is kept good enough.
 However, the actual results are going to be in front of you below in the benchmarks section.

 Synthetic Benchmark Scores

 Note: The tests are done on the 1TB variants of this SSD.
-Also, multiple tests were performed with difference storage percentage filled.
+Also, multiple tests were performed with different storage percentages filled.
 The table below shows the average benchmarks of around 5 tests combined.

 You can clearly see that the sequential write speed is below 400 MB/s. the company claims near about 450 MB/s but when I tested on the software, around 400 MB/s was a normal range.
 All other random 4K speed results are just fine as per the SATA protocol.
 In my opinion, the random 4K read could be a little bit better with the TLC NAND Flash.

-Note that these results are not going to be same on your computer.
+Note that these results are not going to be the same on your computer.

-If your have a better RAM and other overall computer specifications, the results may be better.
+If you have better RAM and other overall computer specifications, the results may be better.
 Likewise, the performance can reduce more if your system specifications are low.